I JUST GOT FIRED FROM CHURCH

 Jared returned to 115 Recording in Norman, OK to work with Grammy-nominated producer, Wes Sharon (John Fullbright, Parker Millsap, Turnpike Troubadors).
 “Wes has become a musical partner.
 We discuss how life affects what we create and share our favorite records with each other, simultaneously expanding our horizons and sharpening our connection.”
-For Bully Pulpit, Sharon convened such accomplished musicians as Turnpike Troubadours’ Gabe Pearson (drums) and Hank Early (pedal steel), along with Dan Walker (organ), who plays for Ann Wilson of Heart, and members of Deck’s backing band, The Travelers.
-Legendary fiddler, Byron Berline (Flying Burrito Brothers, Linda Ronstadt, Rolling Stones), adds his touch.
+For Bully Pulpit, Sharon convened such accomplished musicians as Turnpike Troubadours’ Gabe Pearson (drums) and Hank Early (pedal steel), along with Dan Walker (organ), who plays for Heart, and members of Deck’s backing band, The Travelers.
+Legendary fiddler, Byron Berline (Flying Burrito Brothers, Linda Ronstadt, Rolling Stones), adds his touch, as well.
 The background vocals of Oklahoma treasures Chanda Graham and Myra Beasley add the final polish to this soulful album.
 The album will be distributed by Smith Entertainment.

 REASON TO BELIEVE